yukizo3tm/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 WITH (MAXDOP = 2);
 ```

-For more information, see [Configure the max degree of parallelism (server configuration option)](../../database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option.md), and [Configure Parallel Index Operations](../../relational-databases/indexes/configure-parallel-index-operations.md).
+For more information, see [Server configuration: max degree of parallelism](../../database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option.md), and [Configure Parallel Index Operations](../../relational-databases/indexes/configure-parallel-index-operations.md).

 ###### COMPRESSION_DELAY = 0 | *delay* [ MINUTES ]